Myriam3/FullStackEngineerChallenge/README.md

 ## API calls

 The API calls are made with Axios in _./frontend/src/services/api.js_.
+The call are made by the State actions.
+Once the data is fetched, the actions commit a mutation to mutate the state.

 ## Components